 Goal #1: To provide graduates with the knowledge and skills necessary to function as an entry-level dietitian.

-- At least 95% of the graduates will receive a minimum of an overall “satisfactory” rating by employers.
+- At least 95% of the program graduates will receive a minimum of an overall “satisfactory” rating by employers.

 Goal #2: To provide a comprehensive program with a concentration in community nutrition that will prepare graduates to work in all areas of dietetics.